tarof429/stuckathome/linux/README.md

 sudo pvcreate /dev/vdc1
 ```

-Next, extend the volume group.
+Next, we need to extend the volume group to include the PV we just created.

 ```sh
 $ sudo vgs